-Fixes for Spectre are expected to take a little longer due to the complexity of the issue.
+Spectre fixes are expected to take a little longer due to the complexity of the issue.
 However, companies are working furiously to minimize the apparent threat and will release patches as quickly as possible.

 What Your IT Firm Should Do for You

 Your IT firm should be watching the developments closely.
-When necessary fixes are issued, expect them to be proactively and safely applied to your network devices.
+Expect your IT firm to proactively and safely apply fixes to your network devices as they're issued.
 (If you don’t use a managed IT services firm, contact your IT provider for guidance.)

 What You Can Do

-Your computer needs to be already infected with malware before Meltdown and Spectre can wreak havoc.
+Your computer must be already infected with malware before Meltdown and Spectre can wreak havoc.
 So, do everything you can to keep the bad guys out.
 Use routine caution with emails and websites.
 Learn how to identify a suspicious email and resist the “click”!